Super Eurobeat Presents Ayu-ro Mix: "J-Euro"

 Ayu-ro Mix is an album in the Super Eurobeat Presents : J-Euro series launched in 2000, along with Euro Every Little Thing featuring Every Little Thing, Hyper Euro MAX featuring MAX, Euro Global featuring globe, Euro "Dream" Land featuring Dream, and the successor Ayu-ro Mix 2.
 Several tracks on the album were later included on J-Euro Best and J-Euro Non-Stop Best.

-Super Eurobeat Presents Ayu-ro Mix 2 is a remix album, consisting of recordings by Japanese singer Ayumi Hamasaki remixed by various eurobeat producers from Italy, released in the late 2001 by Avex Trax.
+Super Eurobeat Presents Ayu-ro Mix 2 is a remix album, consisting of recordings by Japanese singer Ayumi Hamasaki remixed by various eurobeat producers from Italy, released in late 2001 by Avex Trax.

 Like its predecessor Ayu-ro Mix, the album is an issue in the Super Eurobeat Presents: J-Euro series launched in 2000, along with Euro Every Little Thing featuring Every Little Thing, Hyper Euro MAX featuring MAX, Euro Global featuring globe, and Euro "Dream" Land featuring Dream.
 Several tracks on the album can also be found on J-Euro Non-Stop Best.

 It is Hamasaki's only remix album to reach the #1 spot on the chart.
 The album sold a total of 435,760 copies by the end of its chart run.